HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

     * [Examples](#examples)

 ## Automation Sequence Introduction
 Automation sequences allow for automated control of modules based on various triggers.
-For example, you could perform the following sequence using automations:
-1. Trigger: Serial message "TTL Pulse 1" received
-2. Action: Start stimulation on Module 3.P Pin 1 (Blue LED)
-3. Action: Delay 5 seconds
-4. Action: Stop stimulation on Module 3.P Pin 1 (Blue LED)
-5. Repeat

 Here is an example of a simple automation sequence to show how it looks when a sequence is running:
 1. Trigger: Manual